epigen/LIQUORICE/docs/source/intro.rst

 ***********

 In the context of ``LIQUORICE``, we refer to a region-set as a set of genomic regions with similar properties.
-This could be, e.g., enhancers or DNaseI-hypersensitivity sites that are specific for a cell-type, cancer-type, or tissue.
+This could be, e.g., enhancers or DNase I hypersensitivity sites that are specific for a cell-type, cancer-type, or tissue.
 Useful ressources to obtain such region-sets include `http://dnase.genome.duke.edu/ <http://dnase.genome.duke .edu/>`_ and `ENCODE <https://www.encodeproject.org/>`_.

-Here is an example on how we obtained liver-specific DNase-I-hypersensitivity sites from the `http://dnase.genome.duke.edu/celltype.php <http://dnase.genome.duke.edu/celltype.php>`_ interface.
+Here is an example on how we obtained liver-specific DNase I hypersensitivity sites from the `http://dnase.genome.duke.edu/celltype.php <http://dnase.genome.duke.edu/celltype.php>`_ interface.
 First, we required all non-liver cells to be "closed", and we required hepatocytes to be "open" at a given DHS:

 .. image:: ../img/liverDHS_selection_1.png
   :width: 650